litmuschaos/litmus-docs/website/docs/tutorials/podtato-head.md

 ![podtato-head](../assets/tutorials/podtato-head/podtato-head.png)

-In this tutorial, we will inject a pod-delete fault into a sample microservices application called [podtato-head](https://github.com/cncf/podtato-head) and verify if the service continues to be available during the chaos duration.
+In this tutorial, you will inject a pod-delete fault into a sample microservices application called [podtato-head](https://github.com/cncf/podtato-head) and verify if the service continues to be available during the chaos duration.

 ## Prerequisites